Marjorie

 · Late in the book, Achebe introduces a song written in the Igbo

 language.
-The song’s story relates the downfall and death of a king for
+The song’s story relates the downfall and death of a

 breaking a taboo to the main character in the book and foretells the